361 Flame Review

 DPT/Footwear Science: B- (Design is really meant for fast running.
 The plate and bevel angles are far too aggressive for training.
 The plate pivot angle is also too aggressive and uncomfortable for training mileage. )

-Personal: (I really want to like this shoe, but it causes me pain whenever I use it for anything except fast running.
+Personal: C (I really want to like this shoe, but it causes me pain whenever I use it for anything except fast running.
 The plate is far too rigid, the rocker too aggressive.
 A one trick pony that was supposed to do everything.
 Fast running only.
 Warm ups are not fun with cool downs only slightly better).

 Overall: B- (There is a great deal of potential here.
 A great fitting shoe with extra toe room for those who want it.
 Secure upper with even more stable ride.
 The 361 Flame is too rigid however for easy running and will be a workout/race day shoe unless you prefer extremely stiff and firm rides)